 - The river Colne runs through this large park of amenity grassland and scattered trees.
 The river supports good marginal vegetation with substantial beds of reed sweet-grass, branched bur-reed, unbranched bur-reed, common club-rush and bullrushes.
 Towards Bushey Arches is an area known as The Dell which supports secondary broadleaved woodland of ash, sycamore, elm and horse chestnut.
 There is a scrubby sub-canopy of elder, elm, hawthorn, ash and sycamore and a ground flora that includes dogs mercury, wood avens and a variety of woodland grasses.

 - Birds of the park include: great and blue tits, jays, greater-spotted woodpecker, grey wagtail and kingfisher.

 - Other wildlife: on summer evenings pipistrelle bats can be seen feeding in the park.

 The Friends of Oxhey Park have regular events, including bat walks and river clean-ups, and have recently planted some bulbs in the park.
 If you are interested in joining them, please contact Jean Alexander on 01923 227365.

 The following Conservation Literature is available - please call us on tel: 02035 676900

 - Harebreaks Wood LNR Leaflet

 - Conservation Fact Sheet 1: ‘Why is the grass allowed to grow long in Watford’s Parks?

-For general information about biodiversity in Watford, and details of the extensive programme of nature conservation work and events that take place in the Town, contact the Conservation and Development Officer at Watford Borough Council on 01923 278558.
+For general information about biodiversity in Watford, and details of the extensive programme of nature conservation work and events that take place in the Town, call us on tel: 02035 676900

 For information on parks and open spaces please see the 'related pages' section on this page.